redis/redis-doc/topics/sentinel-spec.md

-However if there is a problem in the replication process (networking problem, redis bug, a problem with the slave operating system, ...), when the master fail we can be in the unhappy condition of not having a slave that's good enough for the fail over.
+However if there is a problem in the replication process (networking problem, redis bug, a problem with the slave operating system, ...), when the master fail, we can be in the unhappy condition of not having any slave that's good enough for the fail over.

 For this reason every sentinel also continuously monitors slaves as well, checking if the replication is up.
-If the replication appears to be failing for too long time (configurable), a notification is sent to the system administrator that should make sure that slaves are correctly configured and operational.
+If the replication appears to be failing (taking longer than a configurable time window), a notification is sent to the system administrator alerting them to that fact and that they should make sure that slaves are correctly configured and operational.

 Sentinels monitoring other sentinels
 ===

-When a sentinel no longer advertises itself using the Pub/Sub channel for too much time (configurable), the other sentinels can send (if configured) a notification to the system administrator to notify that a sentinel may be down.
+When a sentinel no longer advertises itself using the Pub/Sub channel (taking longer than a configurable time window), the other sentinels can send (if configured) a notification to the system administrator to notify that a sentinel may be down.

 At the same time the sentinel is removed from the list of sentinels (but it will be automatically re-added to this list once it starts advertising itself